GeoCodable/GRALE/README.md

 #### Download GeoJSON files to a directory:

 - Perform a _paginated_, _multi-threaded_ request for _all_ features/records, save the files in the output directory and return a _list_ of the GeoJSON file paths
+- See [File naming conventions](#file-naming-conventions) for documentation on output file names
+-
 ```python
   url = r'https://someServer/arcgis/rest/services/transportation/MapServer/1'
   out_dir = r'D:\downloads'